Topological electronic crystals in twisted bilayer-trilayer graphene

 Figure~\ref{fig:1}a shows the sample structure, consisting of Bernal-stacked bilayer and trilayer flakes twisted by $1.50^\circ$ with respect to each other (see Extended Data Fig.~\ref{efig:ED_nD_4K}), as well as top and bottom graphite gates that can be used to tune the carrier density $n$, and displacement field, $D$.
 The band structure depends both on the magnitude and sign of $D$, owing to the difference in the number of graphene layers above and below the \m interface.
 In this work, we focus on electronic states that emerge for $D > 0$, such that the conduction band is polarized towards the trilayer graphene~\cite{waters2024topological}.
-Figure~\ref{fig:1}c shows a representative single-particle band-structure calculation for the system (see Methods), including a potential difference between the top and bottom layers, $\delta$, to capture the effect of an applied $D$.
-The flat, isolated \m conduction band (blue curve) is conducive to the spontaneous symmetry-breaking that is essential for the generalized AHC state to emerge.
+Figure~\ref{fig:1}d shows a representative single-particle band-structure calculation for the system (see Methods), including a potential difference between the top and bottom layers, $\delta$, to capture the effect of an applied $D$.
+The flat, isolated \m conduction band (blue curve) is conducive to spontaneous symmetry-breaking, essential for the TEC state to emerge.
 Indeed, this band has previously been observed to host multiple states that break spin and/or valley (together called isospin) degeneracy~\cite{waters2024topological}.

-Signatures of isospin symmetry-breaking can be easily seen in a map of the antisymmetrized Hall resistivity, $\rho_{xy}$, shown in Fig.~\ref{fig:1}g.
-There are multiple instances in which $\rho_{xy}$ diverges and changes its sign over a narrow range of $n$ with essentially no dependence on $D$, corresponding to the chemical potential traversing an energy gap.
-For example, these features occur at the charge neutrality point ($n=\nu=0$), and at $n=5.17\times 10^{12}$ cm$^{-2}$ where the lowest conduction band is fully filled with four electrons per \m unit cell ($\nu=4$, see Methods).
-Both are consistent with the expectation of single-particle gaps from the calculated band structure (Fig.~\ref{fig:1}d).
-Similar features at quarter-- and half--fillings ($\nu = 1,2$, and also weakly at $\nu=3$) reflect correlation-induced energy gaps.
-Our data are broadly similar to previous reports across the family of small--angle twisted multilayer graphene structures~\cite{Shen2020,Liu2020,Cao2019b,Burg2019,He2021tdbg,chen2020tMBG,polshyn2020electrical,Xu2021tmbg,waters2024topological}.
+Such states can be seen at $\nu=1$, $2$, and $3$ in a map of the antisymmetrized Hall resistivity, $\rho_{xy}$, shown in Fig.~\ref{fig:1}g (see Methods for additional details).